rpuskas0/Windows_Update_list_Win7_x64/README.md

-Here you will find a list of all Windows 7 (x64) updates in XML format.
+Here you will find a list of Windows 7 (x64) updates in XML format.
 This list was originally created for Windows Update Downloader (http://www.windowsupdatesdownloader.com/) by Steven4554, but has not been updated since March 2015.
 This list is an updated version of Steven4554's and contains most update packages to this date.
 If you are an